jbukoski/PotentialNaturalRegeneration/README.md

 - [X] Felipe, you should include the data that we have information for layers that we have comments in orange and it will help us to define the year we will use (or window) for each layer.
 The first thing is to have this table full and ready to be used.
 - [X] share with Hawthorn how we defined retorable ([see 11th point of "About layers" section](#about-layers))/non-restorable ([see 10th point of "About layers" section](#about-layers)) areas;
 - [ ] Felipe, I have sent you other potential data, can you review your e mails to check if you can get  and process it. **Is it the same we used to Luí analysis?**
 - [ ] Felipe, attached the supplementary material for the AF study.
 There you can find all variables we used and the buffer sizes as well (I think so).
-- [ ] Felipe produce the new layers we will need - layers based on distance and with other years.
+ - [ ] Converted the Fagan polygons to raster:
+    - [ ] Is that at 30m resolution?
+    - [ ] What projection are you using for this analysis?
+    **It would be useful to confirm that it meets the criteria that:**
+    - [ ] (i) the Fagan polygons were non-forest at the beginning of the time series
+    - [ ] (ii) the polygons have been forested for at least the last 3 consecutive years in the time series
+    - [ ] (iii) the polygons are part of a regiongroup region that is at least 5 cells, allowing connections on the diagonal.
+    > If you have the ability to look at that data and see if my interpretation seems correct that would be good.
+If any of those criteria have not been met we will need to think about whether we want to do them ourselves or adjust the details of the analysis that we did for the AF.

 - [ ] Felipe produce data in the buffer sizes we discussed and extract data for mean at the country or county level - Hawthorne, you need to suggest here.
 - [ ] Felipe start to extract data in the stratified sample that we have discussed with Hathorne.
 - [ ] Check how feasably would be generating 1.1 milion points.
 [More info on "Questions I believe been answered"](#questions-i-believe-been-answered);